getsops/sops/README.rst

 ~~~~~~~~~~~

 There are situations where you might want to run `sops` on a machine that
-doesn't have direct access to encryption keys such as GPG keys.
+doesn't have direct access to encryption keys such as PGP keys.
 The `sops` key
 service allows you to forward a socket so that `sops` can access encryption
 keys stored on a remote machine.
 This is similar to GPG Agent, but more
 portable.